DiegoInDaHu/DisplayPi/README.md

 ## Usage
 1. Copy this repository to `/home/pi/DisplayPi` on your Raspberry Pi.
-2. Run `displaypi.py --url local` to display the local page or edit the file to add more options.
+2. Run `displaypi.py --urls local` to display only the local page or omit the option to load all available pages as tabs.
 3. Install the systemd service:

 ```bash